rage/cyber-security-base-19/data/module-4/part-3/analysis.md

 The simplest way to encrypt a long message is to take the first block, encrypt it using the key to produce the first cryptotext block, then take the second block, encrypt it using the same key to produce the second cryptotext block etc. This approach is one of the [block cipher modes of operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation), called _Electronic Codebook_ (ECB).
 It is the simplest way but often could be broken by frequency analysis.
 The attacker notices if you encrypt the same plaintext block twice because the two cryptotexts are also the same.
 This happens, for example, if plaintext contains some commonly used short pattern, like 'OK'.

 Other modes of operation avoid this problem by using extra input in addition to plaintext and key.
 For instance, previously computed cryptotext blocks or _counters_ could be used for this purpose.
-Our HTTPS example (`TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384_256 bit keys,TLS 1.2`) makes use of AES algorithm in _Galois/Counter Mode_.
+Our HTTPS example (`TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384_256 bit keys,TLS 1.2`) makes use of the AES algorithm in _Galois/Counter Mode_.
 The key length is 256 bits.

 The next 3 exercises should be done in order.

 <programming-exercise name="Feistel ciphers" tmcname="part3-05.feistel" course="Advanced Topics">

-Feistel ciphers are used as a building blocks in constructing many known block ciphers.
+Feistel ciphers are used as building blocks in constructing many known block ciphers.

 In feistel cipher you are given a block cipher $F$ that can encrypt a message of length $m$.
 You are also given $n$ keys $(K_1, \ldots, K_n)$.

 Feistel cipher is a block cipher encrypting messages of $2m$.
-At the beginning, original message is split in two halves, $L_0$ and $R_0$, each of size $m$.
+In the beginning, the original message is split in two halves, $L_0$ and $R_0$, each of size $m$.
 Then $n$ iterations are done with updates

 $$